Illumination in Rational Billiards: A little more about illumination

 \section{A little more about illumination}

 The two points on the polygon in Figure \ref{fig:22gon} do not illuminate each other.
-It was constructed to work with the original proof of \cite{Tok95}'s $26$-gon: the right isosceles triangle tiles the polygon as it is generated by successive reflections of it.
-The two points fold down to the same acute vertex of the triangle.
-Any trajectory on the polygon connecting those points would have to fold down to a trajectory on the triangle that returns to the same acute vertex it started from, but such trajectories do not exist (see \cite{Tok95} \S 3, Lemma 3.1).
+This polygon's construction is made to work with the same construction theorem that bases the proof of \cite{Tok95}'s $26$-gon.
+In essence, a polygon $Q$ is taken such that the $45 \mhyphen 45 \mhyphen 90$ triangle $\triangle ABC$ tiles it by successive reflections in a way that the points corresponding to $B$ and $C$ are all vertices of $Q$, and there is a pair of points in the interior of $Q$ that folds down to $A$.
+Any trajectory on the polygon connecting this pair of points would have to fold down to a trajectory on the triangle that returns to $A$, but such trajectories do not exist (see \cite{Tok95} \textsection 3, Lemma 3.1).

-The following lemma extends a lemma by Tokarsky (\cite{Tok95} Lemma 4.1) which is used to construct a more general family of polygons with a pair of points that do not illuminate each other. \begin{lem} Let $Q$ be a triangle $\triangle ABC$ with angles $\angle{A}$ of size $\pi/n$ and $\angle{B}$ of size $m\pi/n$ for some even $n$ and a positive integer $m<n-1$, then there is no billiard trajectory in $Q$ from $A$ coming back to $A$.
+The following lemma extends a lemma by Tokarsky (\cite{Tok95} Lemma 4.1) which is used to construct a more general family of polygons with a pair of points that do not illuminate each other.
+The above-mentioned result that no trajectory returns to an acute angle in the isosceles triangle can also be derived from this lemma. \begin{lemma} Let $Q$ be a triangle $\triangle ABC$ with angles $\angle{A}$ of size $\pi/n$ and $\angle{B}$ of size $m\pi/n$ for some even $n$ and a positive integer $m<n-1$, then there is no billiard trajectory in $Q$ from $A$ coming back to $A$.

-\end{lem} \begin{proof} Assume by contradiction that a billiard trajectory from A to A exists, denoted $\alpha(t)$.
-We may assume that $\alpha(0)=A$ and conjugate by a suitable rotation to position $\triangle{ABC}$ as in Figure \ref{fig:triangle}.
+\end{lemma} \begin{proof} Assume by contradiction that a billiard trajectory $\alpha(t)$ from A to A exists.
+We may assume that $\alpha(0)=A$ and apply a suitable rotation so that $\triangle{ABC}$ is aligned horizontally as in Figure \ref{fig:triangle}.
 Let $\refl{\theta}$ denote the reflection about a line through the origin which makes an angle of $\theta$ with the $X$-axis and $\rot{\theta}$ the planar rotation by an angle of $\theta$.
 We can take the dihedral group for the billiard in $\triangle ABC$ to be

 By multiplying the corresponding orthogonal matrices we have $\refl{\frac{\pi}{n}}\refl{0} = \rot{\frac{2\pi}{n}}$ and $(\rot{\frac{2\pi}{n}})^{m-1}\refl{\frac{\pi}{n}}=\refl{\frac{m\pi}{n}}$, so the dihedral group is in fact the symmetry group of the regular $n$-gon: